-Glenda Montgomery has had a decades-spanning career using and sharing the transformational practices of Positive Discipline.
+Glenda Montgomery (she/her) has had a decades-spanning career using and sharing the transformational practices of Positive Discipline.
 As a classroom teacher and later as a Parent Educator and Coach, Glenda’s career has been founded on practicing and teaching Positive Discipline in three countries and with diverse populations from rural to urban, affluent to under-resourced.
 She is a Certified Positive Discipline Lead Trainer (CPDLT).

 After earning degrees in African History and Multicultural Education, Glenda started teaching to empower students and engage them in experiential theme-based learning.
 Underlying all that she does is Glenda’s desire to create a more just and equitable world.
 As a teacher, she learned that Positive Discipline encouraged student voice and empowered students to take on problem-solving and planning.
 Glenda has lived and taught in British Columbia, New Mexico, and Brazil and currently lives in Portland, Oregon, where she worked as a parent educator for fifteen years.